 Children’s religious education programs are offered on Sunday mornings, and high school youth meet every other Sunday.

-We invite you to explore these pages and contact our Coordinator of Religious Education Beth Gibson at email@example.com to get connected.
+We invite you to explore these pages and contact the Minister at firstname.lastname@example.org.